Using your baby carrier with a sleeping baby

 Most often, you’ll be at home and have the bassinet there.
 But being a new parent doesn’t mean you have to be stuck at home for the first few months of your little one’s life.
 It’s good for both you and your newborn to get some fresh air everyday.
 And while they are sleeping is a perfect time for it.

 Safety is the number one priority.
-Every year some babies suffocate in poorly fitted slings and carriers.
+Every year a number of babies suffocate in poorly fitted slings and carriers.

 The pram is your go-to vehicle.
 But every child is different.
 Some will love the gentle rocking and ambient noises they hear in the pram.
 But others prefer to be close.
 To feel their parent.
 To listen to their heartbeat.
 To smell them.